 How To Differentiate Between Red Meat And White Meat

 Color is the most obvious way to distinguish between these two varieties of meat.
 Since red meat comes from parts of the animal’s body that are involved in major day-to-day movements like walking.
 The more the concentration of active muscles, the more the concentration of oxygen.
-This calls for
+This calls for oxygen-laden blood and darker colored protein flooding these muscles.
+This means these muscles contain more dark-colored protein that carries oxygen, and this is what lends this type of muscle its characteristic dark, rich red color.

 On the other hand, white meat came from parts of the animal’s body that are only used for brief bursts of activity.
 Less activity calls for less oxygen and dark-colored protein, which explains why this type of meat is lighter in color.